My Research Streams

 In the main stream of my research, I investigate issues related to time, energy, and well-being at work, including people’s workday activities and experiences, the influence of social contexts and temporal dynamics, and the implications for downstream work outcomes.
 In this line of work, I hope to discover how people can achieve both effective performance and personal well-being at work, as well as what challenges they might face in doing so.

 In a second stream of research, I adopt an agentic lens and examine individuals’ proactive and discretionary behaviors in work settings, investigating volitional actions that go beyond formal requirements (e.g., leading informally, learning new things), and uncovering the influencing factors and consequences of such actions.

-Overall, my research aims to shed light on how people can enhance both their well-being and performance in the work environment, with the hope to help people create more rewarding experiences at work and help organizations better realize their human capacity potential.
+Overall, my research aims to shed light on ways to enhance both human well-being and work performance in organizations, with the hope to help people create more rewarding experiences of work and organizations better realize human capital potential.

 In a recent project (dissertation), I explore ways in which meetings, as a prevalent activity in knowledge work, may create both constraints and opportunities for replenishing workday energy, and the implications for downstream work outcomes.
 This research reveals that the need to spend time in meetings on a workday (and hence less time available for individual work) can suppress knowledge workers’ engagement in small breaks (e.g., using relaxing activities) for recovery during the workday.
 However, under certain conditions, a meeting can also provide a compensatory source for workday replenishment (e.g., when a low-pressure meeting serves as a “pseudo break” from high-pressure individual work).

 Several of my other ongoing research projects also examine issues along a similar line, including how on-demand workers’ daily time arrangement may influence their physical and psychological well-being, and how knowledge workers’ use of new communication technology (e.g., mobile instant messaging) shapes their daily experiences at work.